Are you lying on a nail?

 I wrote about my “361 degree” life transformation in the first anthology book I wrote with the coauthors of One Degree Shift, Strengthen Your Wings: Amazing Stories for the Journey.

 I can still vividly remember that day sitting in my office chair gazing out the window.
 I looked toward heaven and prayed for the answer to fall from the sky.
 In my belly, I knew I was supposed to do more, reach more, and have a bigger impact, but fear and doubt kept me lying on a bed of nails.

-Replaying in my head were the actions that I had already taken to grow my influence and potential, I admitted to myself that the payoff was small.
+While the actions that I had already taken to grow my influence and potential were replaying in my head, I had to admit to myself that the payoff was small.
 Because when you play it safe the return is always small.
-This revelation only reiterated the fact that I was stuck on a hamster wheel, living an unfulfilled life.
+This revelation only reiterated the fact that I was stuck on a hamster wheel, living an less fulfilling life.